Wednesday July 8, 2020

 However, they do not allow growing in the state, which forces medical patients to search for weed illegally.
 As a candidate, Stacey Abrams supported the in-state growing of cannabis, but doesn’t seem to be vocally supporting total legalization.
 While that may change or evolve as an outgrowth of criminal justice reform, she is not the most passionate supporter on this list.

 Senator Tammy Duckworth

 While Illinois’ Tammy Duckworth has not been a passionate proponent of cannabis legalization throughout her career, she was advocating for federal decriminalization back in 2018.
-Senator Duckworth co-sponsored the Marijuana Freedom and Opportunity act two years ago along with Senator Bernie Sanders and others.
+Senator Duckworth supported the Marijuana Freedom and Opportunity act two years ago along with Senator Bernie Sanders and others.
 The act would have removed cannabis from the controlled substances act, allowed cannabis companies access to federal banks, and provide funding for women and minority owned businesses to allow them to compete in the marijuana marketplace.
 The bill also aimed to expunge prior cannabis convictions.

 More recently, after her state legalized cannabis recreationally, Senator Duckworth appears even more pro-cannabis.
 In January 2020 she visited a recreational shop to meet with local leaders about racial disparities in the cannabis industry and criminal justice reforms for those arrested for pot possession.

 These stances show that while Senator Duckworth isn’t a vocal supporter of full legalization, she would at least hold Biden to his plans for decriminalization and criminal justice reform.